mekomsolutions/ozone-distro-cambodia/README.md

 * Modified treatment question to be multi checkbox in Cervical Cancer Screening form.
 * Added ability to allow location search support both Khmer and English languages.
 * Updated answer options to question 'cervical cancer reason for referral' in Cervical Cancer Screening form.
-* Add new section 'History Of Cervical Cancer Screening' in Cervical Cancer Screening form.
+* Added new section 'History Of Cervical Cancer Screening' in Cervical Cancer Screening form.
 * Improved Khmer translations for Patient Chart.
-* Add question 'Have you been screened for Diabetes and Hypertension?' in Medical History and NCD Screening forms.
+* Added question 'Have you been screened for Diabetes and Hypertension?' in Medical History and NCD Screening forms.

 ### Version 1.2.3
 * Added drug Amlodipine with 5 mg dosage